Lachlan-Mayne/english-notes/Pete r/Business.md

 	- Established
 **- Bio-fuel:**
 	- Leading edge

--
+- **Even if a piece of technology is established, it can still be a leading cause for streamlining production process**

-**Even if a piece of technology is established, it can still be a leading cause for streamlining production process**
+- Companies won't always use leading edge technology if it's inefficient at meeting customer ee